 Sponsored by First Federal Bank, the Fridays at Findlay lecture series is designed to encourage educational opportunities for members of the community, campus, and alumni regarding best leadership practices.
 Admission, which includes a hot breakfast, is $10 per person and $5 for students.
 To register and for more information, click here, email Cindy Lahey at firstname.lastname@example.org, or call 419-434-5334.

-Drawing upon his talent for storytelling and passion for connecting with others, Owalabi has spent the past 15 years working to empower those around him.
-By guiding leaders to build stronger relationships professionally and personally, Owalabi has been able to share his fiercely held principle that leadership isn’t a status you get, but a service you give.
+Drawing upon his talent for storytelling and passion for connecting with others, Owolabi has spent the past 15 years working to empower those around him.
+By guiding leaders to build stronger relationships professionally and personally, Owolabi has been able to share his fiercely held principle that leadership isn’t a status you get, but a service you give.

-Additionally, Owalabi is the executive director of Branches Worldwide, an innovative nonprofit aiming to impact 30 leaders in 30 countries for 30 years.
+Additionally, Owolabi is the executive director of Branches Worldwide, an innovative nonprofit aiming to impact 30 leaders in 30 countries for 30 years.

 And, while he has helped thousands of business executives, educators, athletes, and young adults to lead more effectively, he is the first to recognize that his own most important leadership responsibility remains to his wife Erica and their two daughters.